MileHacker Logo

 Photography & Privacy

 Photography is generally permissible in public spaces and at most attractions.
-Always ask permission before photographing individuals, especially children, respecting their privacy if they decline.
+Always ask permission before photographing individuals, particularly for kids, respecting their privacy if they decline.
 Some museums prohibit flash photography or have restrictions on specific exhibits.

 Ethical Guidelines